Michael Galloway (actor)

 Michael F. Galloway (May 8, 1925 – October 12, 2010) was an American actor with more than three hundred and fifty film, television and theater credits throughout his career.
-He was perhaps best known for his role in the early 1960s television series, The Blue Angels.
+He was perhaps best known for his role in the early 1960s television series, The Blue Angels, starring along with Dennis Cross, Morgan Jones, Warner Jones and Don Gordon.

 Galloway was born in Boise, Idaho, on May 8, 1925.
 His father was a lawyer and he was the youngest of four brothers.
 Galloway enlisted in the United States Air Force during World War II.
 He enrolled at both the University of Idaho and the University of Southern California on basketball scholarships following the end of the war.
 Galloway began to pursue acting following a car accident which ended his athletic career.

 Galloway died on October 12, 2010, in Los Angeles, California, at the age of 85.